As Young as You Feel

 As Young as You Feel is a 1951 American comedy film directed by Harmon Jones and written by Lamar Trotti, based on a story by Paddy Chayefsky.
-It stars Monty Woolley, Thelma Ritter, David Wayne, and Jean Peters, and features Marilyn Monroe in a small early role.
+It stars Monty Woolley, Thelma Ritter, David Wayne and Jean Peters and features Marilyn Monroe in a small early role.

 Plot

-When printer John R. Hodges is forced to retire at age 65 because of a company policy, he decides to do something about it.
-Dyeing his hair and beard black, he poses as Harold P. Cleveland, the president of his former employer's parent company, and goes on an inspection tour of his old workplace, with the firm's nervous, mystified executives in tow.
-While walking around the plant, Hodges runs into Joe Elliott, the boyfriend of his granddaughter Alice, and winks at him to let him in on the joke.
-Afterward, Hodges complains about the lack of experienced, older employees, causing company president Louis McKinley to promise to rescind the retirement policy and rehire all those affected by it within the past year.
+After printer John R. Hodges is forced to retire at age 65 because of a company policy, he dyes his hair and beard black to pose as Harold P. Cleveland, the president of his former employer's parent company.
+In disguise, he takes an inspection tour of his old workplace, with the firm's nervous, mystified executives accompanying him.
+While walking around the plant, Hodges encounters Joe Elliott, the boyfriend of his granddaughter Alice, and winks at him to subtly reveal his identity.
+Later, Hodges complains about the lack of experienced, older employees, causing company president Louis McKinley to promise to rescind the retirement policy and rehire all those affected by it within the past year.

 Before he can depart, Hodges learns that McKinley has arranged for him to address the local chamber of commerce.
-He is up to the challenge, however, and delivers a rousing speech about the virtues of the older worker.
-He receives a standing ovation, the newspapers praise him, and the stock market even rises on the optimism generated.
+He delivers a rousing speech about the virtues of the older worker and receives a standing ovation.
+The newspapers praise him and the stock market rises on the optimism generated.

-Hodges is taken to dinner by McKinley and his neglected wife Lucille; McKinley has his eyes on Harriet, his curvaceous private secretary, though Harriet is more interested in another executive at the firm.
-Hodges has a wonderful time, dancing the night away with Lucille.
-Swept away by his compliments and attention, she fancies herself in love with him, and, back at home, she tells her dumbfounded husband that she wants a divorce.
+Hodges is taken to dinner by McKinley and his neglected wife Lucille.
+McKinley has his eyes on Harriet, his curvaceous private secretary, although Harriet is more interested in another executive at the firm.
+Hodges dances with Lucille and she absorbs his compliments and attention, fancying herself in love with him.
+Back at home, Lucille tells her dumbfounded husband that she wants a divorce.